 The benefits of writing notes by hand are well documented and once you start working on small projects, sketching out your code before moving to the computer can actually save you a lot of time and frustration.

-It’s one thing to read about a concept and an entirely different thing to actually do it.
-So when you’re learning to code you should take every opportunity to get your hands dirty and implement Python code IRL.
+It’s one thing to read about a concept and an entirely different thing to actually do it in practice, so when you’re learning to code you should take every opportunity to get your hands dirty and implement Python code in real life.

-Even if it’s just running snippets, the more you interact with the language and the various associated tools, the better you’ll understand how to think computationally (like a computer).
-Coding is about making your computer do cool things, after all.
+Even if it’s just running small snippets of code, the more you interact with the Python language and the various associated tools, the better you’ll understand how to think computationally (like a computer) about problem solving and achieving your objectives.

 Join the club